-Once upon a time, Mui Ne was an isolated stretch of sand, but it was too beautiful to be ignored.
-Times have changed and it is now a string of resorts, expanding in number every year.
-However, the beach retains much of its charm and the resorts are, for the most part, mercifully low-rise, set amid pretty gardens by the sea.
+Once upon a time, Mui Ne was an isolated stretch of shoreline where pioneering travellers camped on the sand.
+Times have changed and it's now a string of beach resorts, which have fused into one long coastal strip.
+These resorts are, for the most part, mercifully low-rise and set amid pretty gardens by the sea.
 The original fishing village is still here, but tourists outnumber locals these days.
-Mui Ne is definitely moving upmarket, as more exclusive resorts open their doors, complemented by swish restaurants and swanky shops, but there is still a surfer vibe to the town.
+There are a handful of luxury hotels (and a smattering of cheap guesthouses) but Mui Ne is mainly a midrange resort.

 Kitesurfing is a huge draw – there are several excellent schools and world-class wind conditions between late October and April.
 One major problem the area faces is the steady creep of coastal erosion, particularly around Km 12.

 It’s almost impossible to get lost in Mui Ne, as everything is spread out along a 10km stretch of highway.